BSc Biomedical Sciences

 With our BSc Biomedical Sciences course, learn about the inner workings of the human body and take part in world-class research with this strongly practical course.

 Our BSc Biomedical Sciences course was developed in partnership with practising NHS laboratory scientists.
 All of our lecturers are involved in research and you will be taught by experts in their fields.
-90% of our students are satisfied with teaching in BSc Biomedical Sciences (National Student Survey, 2020).
+In the National Student Survey 2023, 98% of our students said teaching staff were good or very good at explaining things.

 You will learn about the systems that underpin all living organisms from a cellular, tissue, organ and whole body perspective.
 From this basis, you will study the diseases that affect each area and the mechanisms that the body uses to combat them.
 The flexible nature of the course will then allow you to pick specialist modules that match your interests.
 You will also have the chance to carry out a year-long industrial placement or a paid vacation studentship in order to gain valuable work and research experience.